 GETTING READY FOR CHRISTMAS

 Have you started your Christmas baking yet?
 I am trying to put up a list with all the goodies I’m planning to bake, and it’s already looking very exciting.
-I have some recipes like my Snowman Cupcakes Recipe or Reindeer Cupcakes that I know are really nice, but more are on the way.

 You might think it’s too early still, but time flies, so better be prepared.
-Actually, for me the festive season is on once we celebreate Saint Nicholas on the 6th of December.
+Actually, for me the festive season is on once we celebrate Saint Nicholas on the 6th of December.
 It might not be a wide-spread tradition, but it is surely as nice as the Santa one.